 Line 228: Please briefly detail the acidification method (e.g. direct application of acid or fuming) and acid type and concentration.

 As requested, we added additional information on the acidification method.
-We want to emphasize that the quality of acid for 14C analysis usually does not matter as the measurement is only detecting 14C decay.
-HCl should not have any 14C background.
+We want to emphasize that the acid quality usually does not matter for 14C analysis as the measurement is only detecting 14C decay.
+HCl should not have detectable 14C background.
 Using HCl for POC analysis, the acid is known to cause contamination.
 In our lab we usually use trace clean acid and fumigation for POC filter analysis while 14C acidification is usually performed with (6-12N) molecular biology grade HCl .

 Section 3.4: Line 233-248.
 In this section acronyms NP (for New Production) and NPP (Net Primary production) are used interchangeably here, but I think it is supposed to be NPP only?